 Facts about APFED – The American Partnership for Eosinophilic Disorders

-- Our web site, educational materials, books and promotional items are all developed to be easy-to-read, up-to-date, accurate and user-friendly.
+- APFED’s website and educational materials are developed to be easy-to-read, up-to-date, accurate and user-friendly.

 - APFED’s Medical Advisory Board reviews all of the medical information APFED publishes for its content and accuracy.
 Because of this high standard, the organization has been featured, quoted, cited and referenced in medical journals and teaching manuals for medical students and professionals, television news stories, newspaper articles and magazines covering the subject of eosinophilic gastrointestinal disorders.

-- All funds raised for APFED support the organization’s mission to expand education, create awareness, and fund research of eosinophil associated disorders.
+- All funds raised for APFED support the organization’s mission to expand education, create awareness, and fund research of eosinophil associated diseases.
+Donations may be earmarked to support any of our campaigns, including research.

 APFED is a 501(c)3 organization dedicated to patients and their families coping with eosinophilic disorders.
 APFED strives to expand education, create awareness, and fund research while promoting advocacy among its members.